Why The Addiction Is So Hard To Break

 What does everyone do on Thanksgiving day?
 What do you do?

 If you’re like everyone else, you sit and watch football, the biggest advertising venue in our society, is football.
 What do you do while you’re watching the football games on TV?
 If you’re like everyone else, you’re eating chips of some sort, and drinking soda or beer.
 This is when your blood glucose levels are at their highest, making your serotonin levels also at their highest, influencing a major portion of your behavior.
 You’re feeling good.
 You see the advertising, you may be even ingesting the same thing you’re seeing the advertising for.
 How do you think this is going to make you feel?
 What do you think it’s going to make you believe?
 That these substances are good for you?
 That you should be ingesting them?
 Naturally! this is how everyone feels. it’s because of that glucose in everyone’s systems’ influencing their thoughts, emotions and behavior.
 Is it any wonder that they’re addicted?
 This is how corporate America controls our emotions, thoughts and behavior.
 Remove the carbs, remove the addiction.
-The problem here, is that you have to break the addiction, it’s that crucial.
+The problem here is that you have to break the addiction, it’s that crucial.

 Corporations realize this.
 They don’t want you to break your addiction.
 They do everything in their power, to keep you addicted.
 They have to.
-It’s in their best interest to keep their stockholders happy, and the only way to do that, is to be making money, and lots of it for higher returns in the stock market.
+It’s in their best interest to keep their stockholders happy, and the only way to do that is to be making money, and lots of it for higher returns in the stock market.
 It’s the nature of business.
 Not even knowing that they are killing their customers is enough to influence them into thinking that this is a downhill road that they’re on.
 This road is so steep, that it can lead, ultimately, to death of our society.

 This is why corporations need to realize that they’re killing their customers and in doing so, they’re harming the rest of society.
-That they’re making all of their customers diabetic and sick, simply because of the excess sugar in their products which they put in, because it satiates so fast.
+That they’re making all of their customers diabetic and sick, simply because of the excess sugar in their products which they put in because it satiates so fast.
 People who ingest their products, like them immediately, making them return customers for life, or, at least, until the next best thing comes along to satiate the appetite.
-This behavior is completely understandable on a carbohydrate diet, which is ever so prevalent, in a all parts of the world.
+This behavior is completely understandable on a carbohydrate diet, which is ever so prevalent, in all parts of the world.

-Anyone who’s broken this addiction to the carbohydrate diet and has allowed their body to go into ketosis, knows exactly what I’m talking about.
+Anyone who’s broken this addiction to the carbohydrate diet and has allowed their body to go into ketosis knows exactly what I’m talking about.
 Since they’ve broken the addiction of the fluctuating glucose in their bodies, their serotonin levels don’t fluctuate as much, and thus their thoughts, emotions and behavior isn’t influenced as much as that of someone on a carbohydrate diet.
 Their thinking is much more rational.
-Their thinking will never be influence by their diet, simply because of the lack of carbs in it.
+Their thinking will never be influenced by their diet, simply because of the lack of carbs in it.

 Because their bodies are able to go into ketosis, it allows all the magic to happen.
 If you were to ask anybody who’s been on this diet for at least a year, they will confirm everything I’ve said in these posts.
 If they have other opinions, it’s usually because the addiction is still talking.
 I understand how hard it is to break.